lem-project/lem-project.github.io/content/en/usage/configuration.md

 #### Ask for a buffer

-Use "b".
+Use `:buffer`.
 It defaults to the current buffer's name.

-There is also "B" that defaults to the other buffer's name.
+There is also `:other-buffer` that defaults to the other buffer's name.

 #### Ask for a file

-Use "f" to prompt for a file.
+Use `:file` to prompt for a file.
 It defaults to the current buffer's directory.

-There is also "F" that defaults to the buffer's directory and must not be existing.
+There is also `:new-file` that defaults to the buffer's directory and must not be existing.

 #### Run on region